Kandahar Central Jail

+Kandahar Central Jail, also known as Sarpuza Prison, is a minimum-security prison in Kandahar, Afghanistan.
+It is located next to the Kandahar-Herat Highway in the Sarpuza neighborhood, which is between the neighborhoods of Mirwais Mena and Shahr-e Naw, in the western part of the city.
+Its current warden is Sayed Akhtar Mohammad Agha Hussaini.

-Kandahar Central Jail, also known as Sarpuza Prison or Sarposa Prison, is a minimum security prison in Kandahar, Afghanistan.
-It has been historically used for the incarceration of common criminals of Kandahar Province.
-In the last two decades, the facility has also been used to hold up Taliban and other insurgents.
-The name "Sarpuza" is a historical neighborhood in the city of Kandahar.
-As of 2017, the prison has approximately 1,900 inmates, and its warden is Col. Abdul Wali Hesarak.
+The Kandahar Central Jail has been historically used for the incarceration of common criminals of Kandahar Province, some of whom turn out to be innocent and released.
+In the last two decades, the facility has also been used to house Taliban and other insurgents.
+In 2017, the prison had approximately 1,900 inmates.

-The prison has been subject to two major escapes, first in a coordinated attack in May 2008, and more recently in a tunneling escape that occurred in April 2011.
-The Afghan government is in the process of relocating Kandahar Central Jail to the Daman, Afghanistan, which is located outside the city limits to the south.
-Over 1,000 prisoners were released from the prison by Taliban insurgents in August 2021, after they gained control of the city as part of the Taliban offensive.
+The prison has been subject to two major escapes, first in a coordinated attack in May 2008, and latter in a tunneling escape in April 2011.
+There has been discussions on relocating Kandahar Central Jail to the neighboring Daman District, which is to the southeast of Kandahar District.
+Over 1,000 prisoners were released from the prison by Taliban forces in August 2021, after they gained control of the city as part of the 2021 Taliban offensive.

 History

 The year in which the Kandahar Central Jail was built is unconfirmed.
-It was renovated in the 1970s to house common criminals of Kandahar Province.
-Some prisoners who had committed murders were hanged to death at the prison site in the 1960s.
-During the early seventies some western hippie type tourists caught with drugs were also held here pending trial.
+It was renovated in the 1960s to house common criminals of Kandahar Province.
+Two prisoners who had committed murders were executed by hanging in 1972.
+During that time some western tourists caught with drugs were also held here pending trial.
 It was pretty casual in the jail for the westerners.
 Hashish smoking was allowed inside the prison.
 There was in fact a large hookah set up under a tree that the inmates smoked from.
-Inmates had to provide for their own food.
-During the 1980s, the facility was used by KHAD to detain and torture members of the Mujahideen movement in order to extract information about rebel activities.
+During the 1980s, the facility was used by KHAD to detain and torture members of the Afghan mujahideen.

-According to American intelligence analysts the Taliban used the prison as a "political prison".
+According to American intelligence analysts, the Taliban used the prison as a "political prison".
 The Taliban had confined Ismail Khan at Sarpuza prison for a short time in 1999.
 Guantanamo detainee Abd Al Rahim Abdul Raza Janko described being held in the prison following his torture by the Taliban.

-The record shows that the prison continued to be used in the post-Taliban era for detention and interrogation.
+The record shows that the prison continued to be used during the Islamic Republic era for detention and interrogation.
 Guantanamo detainee Sultan Sari Sayel Al Anazi faced the allegation that when he was held in the prison, prior to being sent to Guantanamo:

-While imprisoned at Sarapuza jail in Kandahar the detainee collaborated with other prisoners to hide money in mattresses and bed frames in his prison cell.
+he was among the detainees who collaborated with other prisoners to hide money in mattresses and bed frames.

 A number of the captives were later transported in May 2012 to extrajudicial detention in the Guantanamo Bay detention camps, in Cuba, and finally to the Parwan Detention Facility next to Bagram Air Base north of Kabul.